d2cio/docs/docs/platform/balancing.md

 ## Edit load balancer

-You may change a mode (config) after deploying.
+You can change settings of load balancer after deploying.
 For this purpose open an HAProxy service, click **Edit settings**.

 ![Load balancing - editing](../img/balancing_editing.png)

-Find a Configure services block and click on **Generate new config** icon.
+To change mode or set your own certificate find a `Configure services` block and click on **Generate new config** icon.

 ![Load balancing - generate new config](../img/balancing_editing_new_config.png)